 An economical approach to preserving Bothell's pavement

-Beginning in 2018, the City of Bothell will use a new method to make our residential roads last longer, called a Slurry Seal.
+The City of Bothell is using a new method to make our residential roads last longer, called a Slurry Seal.
 The City of Kirkland has been using this method since 2002 and other Western Washington cities have had good results.
 Bothell’s 2018 Slurry Seal project will be in the northwest part of the city, near Frank Love Elementary School, with projects in future years planned around the city.
 The roads selected are the more heavily traveled local roads.

 Slurry Seal is most effective on roads that are starting to show their age, but have not fallen apart.
 This method is expected to provide 5-10 years of good pavement condition.
 Slurry Seal is also economical, typically costing around $5 per square yard compared to around $50 per square yard for pavement overlay.
 Roads in poor condition are not good candidates for Slurry Seal.